pauloportella/claude-semantic-search/MCP_SERVER_README.md

 ## Troubleshooting

-### MCP server not appearing in Claude
+### MCP server not appearing in Claude/Cursor
-1. Check that the config file is in the correct location
+1. Check that the config file is in the correct location:
+   - Claude Desktop: `~/Library/Application Support/Claude/claude_desktop_config.json`
+   - Cursor: `~/.cursor/mcp.json`
 2. Verify the path in the config points to your semantic-search directory
-3. Ensure you have restarted Claude Desktop
+3. Ensure you have restarted the application
-4. Check Claude Desktop's developer console for errors
+4. Check the developer console for errors
+5. For Cursor: Ensure JSON formatting is correct (no line breaks in string values)

 ### Search returns no results
 1. Verify your index is built: `uv run claude-stats`